MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/hosted.md

 Agents that run macOS images are provisioned on Mac pros.
 These agents always run in US and Europe irrespective of the location of your Azure DevOps organization.
 If data sovereignity is important to you and if your organization is not in one of these geographies, then you should not use macOS images.
 [Learn more](../../organizations/security/data-location.md).

-All of these machines have about 10GB of free disk space available for your pipelines to run.
+All of these machines have 10GB of free disk space available for your pipelines to run.
 This free space is consumed when your pipeline checks out source code, downloads packages, pulls docker images, or generates intermediate files.

 > [!IMPORTANT]
-> We do not honor requests to increase disk space on Microsoft-hosted agents, or to provision more powerful machines.
+> We cannot honor requests to increase disk space on Microsoft-hosted agents, or to provision more powerful machines.
 If the specifications of Microsoft-hosted agents do not meet your needs, then you should consider [self-hosted agents](agents.md) or [scale set agents](scale-set-agents.md).

 <a name="agent-ip-ranges"></a>
 ## Networking